Why Use Mint Toothpaste?

 While the two most common types of mint used in toothpaste are peppermint and spearmint, you can test mint's cooling effects with various types of mint, and have a fun tasting while you’re at it!

-• Apple mint: Apple mint's fuzzy stems and leaves have given it the nickname "woolly mint," or "fuzzy mint" to some.
-Apple mint boasts a more mild and sweeter flavor than many other types of mint.
+• Apple mint.
+Apple mint's fuzzy stems and leaves have given it the nickname "woolly mint," or "fuzzy mint" to some.
+Apple mint boasts a milder and sweeter flavor than many other types of mint.
 This variety is great to use in summer salads, as it is the perfect complement to its namesake, apples.

 FUN FACT: Although commonly grouped in the mint category, wintergreen is not a type of mint, but actually a type of berry.
 It has a similar flavor profile to mint because it contains an aromatic compound that resembles that of mint.

 Even with its strong flavor, mint, especially mint-flavored toothpaste, is not known to cause tooth sensitivity.
+Luckily there are other non-mint toothpastes you can try if it’s a concern.
 Before you make any decisions, talk to your dentist about what toothpaste is best for your tooth sensitivity.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.